domw30/typescript-todo/README.md

 ### To Use

-Run 'npm install' to install dependencies
+Run 'npm install' to install dependencies.

-Run 'npm start' to kickoff build and visit http://localhost:3000
+Run 'npm start' to kickoff build and visit http://localhost:3000.

 ### User Stories